The Declutter Factor

 Call for Help

-If you feel overwhelmed by your closet, Chu recommends having someone support you in the process.
+If you feel overwhelmed by your closet, Linda Chu recommends having someone support you in the process.
 Make a deal with a friend to work on your closets together, or hire a professional organizer for help restoring order to your space.